What is information?

-Information is available at the click of a button ‘on demand’, unlimited in its quantity, and seemingly free.
+With the growth of the Internet, information is now available at the click of a button: ‘on demand’, unlimited in its quantity, and seemingly free.
 In addition, much more is available through subscription and in print.
 Having this quantity of information available to us all is extremely useful when we are researching a topic, but it does make quality much more difficult to discern.

 Evaluation skills are about having knowledge of different types of information sources so that you can identify them (eg. What they look like and what features they have, what kind of content they contain, where they are found, what format they are in), and being able to ask critical questions to assess their quality (eg. Who authored the content?
 Is the content evidence based or opinion based?
 What purpose is it written for?
 Where have they published it and why in that format?).